 Being a small borough, Jackson Center does not have a public transit system used by locals to get to and from work.

-The percentage of people in Jackson Center with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.76% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Jackson Center is quite a bit lower than the national average among all cities of 21.84%: just 11.76% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Jackson Center in 2022 was $30,882, which is lower middle income relative to Pennsylvania, and middle income relative to the rest of the US.
 This equates to an annual income of $123,528 for a family of four.
 However, Jackson Center contains both very wealthy and poor people as well.